In this article...

 The next element in a Petition for Dissolution, is to state the grounds for which a party is seeking the dissolution.
 Prior to 2016, there were eleven grounds for divorce in Illinois.
 Now the only grounds for divorce is irreconcilable differences.

 In the event the parties have children, they should be listed in the Petition for Dissolution, along with their individual dates of birth.
 It is also important to specifically state in the Petition that the wife, regardless of whether she is petitioner or respondent, is not pregnant at the time of the filing.
 Further, all children should be listed regardless of whether they were born of the parties or adopted by them.
 All of this information will be relevant when issues of child custody and visitation come about.
-The Petition should make a specific request regarding custody of minor children and visitation rights of the non-custodial parent.
+The Petition should make a specific request regarding the custody of minor children and visitation rights of the non-custodial parent.

 The Petition also addresses the matter of marital property and the equitable division of that property.
 Generally, parties will have a marital residence, joint bank accounts, retirement accounts, pensions, automobiles, furniture and other personal property that will need to be divided upon the dissolution of the marriage.
-The Petition will not get into specific assets, rather it will generally state there are assets between the parties that will need to be equitably divided.
+The Petition will not get into specific assets, rather, it will generally state there are assets between the parties that will need to be equitably divided.
 The division of the marital property is usually incorporated into a Marital Settlement Agreement which will be incorporated into the Judgment for Dissolution and filed with the court.

 Finally, the Petition should mention marital debts and the allocation of payment of such debts.
 Marital debt is approached in a similar manner as marital property in the Petition for Dissolution.
 The Petition should state there is marital debt to be addressed between the parties and a Marital Settlement Agreement should be drafted to divided up these debts.